All Episodes

 She listened to the messages later that night and heard a barrage of vitriol.

-Wait, this is this is this is like the level, like I'm sure it's not a hoax, but it reads like that, like uh blacks rule, like fake, fake, uh, fucking spray paint on that guy's on that guy's fucking driveway.
+Hey, wait, this is like the level, like, I'm sure it's not a hoax, but it reads like that, like, black's rule, like fake, fake, fucking spray paint on that guy's, on that guy's fucking driveway.

-No, no, I think it's it sounds over the top.
+No, no, I think it sounds over the top.

 I just think it's just teenage hormones.